mattcone/markdown-guide/_tools/logseq.md

     link: https://docs.logseq.com/
 ---

 [Logseq](https://logseq.com) is an open-source note taking application that supports Markdown and Orgmode syntax.
 As it prioritizes privacy, everything is stored locally on your machine for the desktop and web applications.
-There's not currently a mobile app, but there is an option to use git for note storage and link the repository with Logseq.
+There are [mobile apps](https://logseq.com/downloads) available for iOS and Android devices.

-Logseq provides a very promising feature set: back links, note graphs (inspired by Roam Research), automated card creation (for learning), templates, and much more.
+Logseq provides a very promising feature set: Back links, note graphs (inspired by Roam Research), automated card creation (for learning), templates, and much more.

 {% include image.html file="/assets/images/tools/logseq.png" alt="Logseq application" %}